 The details for each stage are given below and I’ve also included a dedicated section on how to bake a cheesecake in a water bath.

-Before starting this recipe for baked blackcurrant cheesecake, prepare the baking tin for the water bath (details are given in the next section).
+Before starting this recipe, prepare the baking tin for the water bath (details are given in the next section).

-- Crush the biscuits until they look like breadcrumbs (either in a food processor or using a rolling pin) and melt the butter.
+- Step 1: Crush the biscuits until they look like breadcrumbs (either in a food processor or using a rolling pin) and melt the butter.

-- Pour just under half of the cheesecake batter over the biscuit base and spoon half of the blackcurrant compote over the top.
+- Step 7: Pour just under half the cheesecake batter over the biscuit base.
+Spoon over half the blackcurrant compote.
+Add the remaining batter, then top with the rest of the compote.

 How to bake a cheesecake in a water bath

-- Grease the base and sides of a spring-form baking tin, but line only the base with baking parchment.
-Do not line the sides.
+- Grease the tin and line the base only – not the sides.

 Expert tips

-- Allow the cheesecake to cool completely before transferring it to the fridge for at least 6 hours to ensure it has fully set before serving it.
+- Cool fully: Let the cheesecake cool completely before chilling it in the fridge for at least 6 hours to set properly.

 Frequently asked questions